 Serving Ideas

-As an appetizer: It's a crowd pleaser!
-Serve it as an appetizer or as party food.
+- As an appetizer: Serve it as a crowd-pleasing appetizer or party snack.

-With noodles: Serve the tofu with rice noodles or udon noodles and some stir fry veggies with a drizzle of bang bang sauce over the top.
+- With noodles: Serve with rice noodles or udon noodles and stir-fried vegetables, then drizzle with extra bang bang sauce.

 Tips & Tricks

-Spread the tofu pieces in a single layer with space between each piece on the baking sheet.
-Overcrowding will result in soggy tofu.
+Don't overcrowd the pan.
+Spread the tofu in a single layer with space between each piece so it roasts instead of steaming.

 Storage

-Reheat: Reheat the tofu in the oven or air fryer at 400°F until hot and crispy, then drizzle with the sauce and top with green onions.
+Reheat: Reheat the tofu in the oven or air fryer at 400°F until hot and crispy.
+Drizzle with the sauce and top with green onions before serving.

 Frequently Asked Questions